Jang Yoon-jeong (Miss Korea)

+Jang was born in Daegu, South Korea.

 Miss Universe 1988

 After the preliminaries, Jang Yoon-jeong was the highest-placed Asian delegate who ranked third behind the US and Dominican Republic.
 During the actual pageant, she placed 1st runner-up (second place) behind Thailand's Bui Simon.
 At the time of the Miss Universe 1988 pageant, she was a high school student studying dance.
 Korea has never won Miss Universe.
 Jang is the closest a Korean woman has come to winning since debuting in 1954.
-It would not be until 18 years later that a Korean woman (Honey Lee) placed as third runner-up.
+It would not be until 18 years later that a Korean woman (Lee Hanee) placed as third runner-up.
 Miss Universe 1988 was historic: 4 out of 5 contestants were from Asian countries, only the delegate of Mexico, Amanda Olivares was from the American region.